port-labs/port-docs/docs/build-your-software-catalog/define-your-data-model/setup-blueprint/properties/aggregation-property/aggregation-property.md

 - `title` - The title of the aggregation property.
 - `targetBlueprint` - The blueprint we want to aggregate data from.
+- `query` - **Optional** - The query that will be performed on the target blueprint.
+The query is based on the Filters to include or exclude specific data based on Port's [Search Rules](../../../../../search-and-query/search-and-query.md#rules)
 - `calculationSpec` - The calculation specification.
   - `calculationBy` - `property` The calculation will be performed on the property of the entities that match the query (e.g. average the value of the property of the entities that match the query).
-  - `func` - `average` is the function we want to use for the calculation.
+  - `"func": "average"` - is the function we want to use for the calculation.
-  - `property` - The property we want to calculate the average of.
+  - `"property": "cpuUsage"` - The property we want to calculate the average of.
 The property type must be a number.
-  - `query` - The query that will be performed on the target blueprint.
-The query is based on the Filters to include or exclude specific data based on Port's [Search Rules](../../../../../search-and-query/search-and-query.md#rules)
-  - `averageOf` - The time period we want to calculate the average for.
-Supported Options are: `hour, day ,week and month` In this example, we want to calculate the average cpu usage for each week.
+  - `"averageOf": "week"` - The time period we want to calculate the average for.
+In this example, we want to calculate the average deployment frequency for each week.
+Supported Options are: `hour, day ,week, month and total
-  - `measureTimeBy` - The time property we want to measure the average by.
+  - `"measureTimeBy": "$createdAt"` - The time property we want to measure the average by.
 You can use any date property in the target blueprint by default, we add $createdAt and $updatedAt as [meta-properties](../meta-properties.md) to each entity.

 </TabItem>